pierreg256/wfl/README.md

 # Very simple FRAMEWORK to learn how to play with Amazon Web Services' workflow engine : SWF #

-WFL is a command line utility that helps define and run (very) simple workflows based on Amazon's SWF service.
+WFL is a framework that helps define and run (very) simple workflows based on Amazon's SWF service.
 You'll be able to learn how to use it in a simple way and, at the same time, leverage the great asynchonous capabilities of nodejs!